pesalerno/Chimanta-genomics/README.md

 The above code will print to screen sample ID (tab) number of reads.
 Save to a file.

-Then, run the R script 'readcounts_scatterplot.R' to get a plot with ablines (average and st deviation) for each species and all individual read counts.
+Then, run the R script [readcounts_scatterplot.R](https://github.com/pesalerno/Chimanta-genomics/blob/master/readcounts_scatterplot.R) to get a plot with ablines (average and st deviation) for each species and all individual read counts.

 1. Plot for *Tepuihyla* read counts (excluding 454 data):